SolidOS/mashlib/README.md

 * Auto model: Looking at these 2 files (databrowser.html and index.ts), I want to redesign mashlib and underlying panes.
 I have a design for web and one for mobile.
 How would I go about making sure I can also have a mobile version?

 * Claude-Opes 4.6: I don't think this is correct.
 Mashlib is bundling together all the panes.
 I do not need to add mashlib.layout or theme to the globals.
 I can just call the render of each pane with an interface of values or?

+* Raptor mini: I want to rdesign the main page which contains GlobalDashboard and OtlineView.
+I keep the header and footer and I want to have a left side menu that chnages content base on logged in or not and also chnages if it is mobile or not.
+If it is mobile it should fold up in the header menu if it is web it should be rendered on the left side.
+I want a menu placeholder that changes according to mobile or not.
+Its functionality I want to implement in solid-panes.